 Some common applications are:

 Due to cloud server migration, hosting, and other digital media initiatives, millions of assets appear on the internet every day, and they're entirely outside the scope of firewalls and endpoint protection.
-A business's attack surface extends from the internal network to the farthest reaches of the internet, where attackers have all the visibility.
-Security teams are now responsible for defending this enormous swath of digital real estate with the same scrutiny as their internal networks.
+A business's digital attack surface extends from the internal network to the farthest reaches of the internet, where cyber attackers have all the visibility.
+Cyber security teams are now responsible for defending this enormous swath of digital real estate with the same scrutiny as their internal networks.

-Fortunately, despite this drastic increase in what security teams are now tasked with protecting, basic tenets of cybersecurity haven't changed.
-With the right tools, security teams can apply the same rules that keep their internal networks safe to their entire attack surface.
+Fortunately, despite this drastic increase in what cybersecurity teams are now tasked with protecting, basic tenets of cybersecurity haven't changed.
+With the right tools, cybersecurity teams can apply the same rules that keep their internal networks safe to their entire digital attack surface.

-Don't get overwhelmed on your way to a robust attack surface management plan.
+Don't get overwhelmed on your way to a robust digital attack surface management plan.
 Just get started!